devforfu/newblog/src/notes/01_write_smaller_functions_to_easily_combine_them.md

 plot_count_line(load_data(), column='x')
 ```

-It works as well but see that the counting code is duplicated twice.
-So it is
+It works as well but see that the counting code is duplicated.
+It's better to keep the computational logic separate
-better to keep the computational logic separate from plotting.
-For example,
+from plotting.

-create a new function called `counts` that takes a data frame and generates
+For example, create a new function called `counts` that takes a data frame and generates counts.
+Then, modify the
-counts.
-Then, modify the plotting functions, so they take the pre-computed
-values and perform the rendering.
+plotting functions, so they take the pre-computed values and only perform the rendering.

 ```python
 def counts(data: pd.DataFrame, column: str):
     return data[column].value_counts().rename('counts').reset_index()